MicrosoftDocs/entra-docs/docs/global-secure-access/scripts/powershell-compliant-network-breakglass.md

 ## Step 2: Switch listed policies into Report-Only mode

-The PowerShell script effectively disables any Conditional Access policies that leverage the Compliant Network condition.
-In an emergency situation, this can be used to temporarily regain access for your users.
+The PowerShell script effectively disables any Conditional Access policies that use the Compliant Network condition.
+In an emergency situation, this script can be used to temporarily regain access for your users.

 The sample requires the [Microsoft Graph Beta PowerShell module](/powershell/microsoftgraph/installation) 2.10 or newer.